 Successful applicants will be selected and shall be notified using the contact details provided in the application form.
-Once approved, a letter shall be issued by email to you and your conservation professional, outlining the level of funding approved, the timeline for completion of the report and the terms and conditions of the award.
-As with other grant schemes, a list of projects awarded funding under this scheme will be published on the Department's website - the list will provide the building address, but not the name or any other details of the grant recipient or building professional.
+Once approved, a letter shall be issued by email to you and your conservation professional, outlining the level of funding approved, as well as the timeline for completion of the report and the terms and conditions of the award.
+Consistent with other grant schemes, a list of projects awarded funding under this scheme will be published on the Department's website - the list will provide the building address, but not the name or any other details of the grant recipient or building professional.

 Once approved, the report shall be compiled by your Conservation Professional using the Conservation Advice Report Template supplied.
 The National Built Heritage Service will use the reports only for the purpose of approving the grant payment, in line with the Data Privacy Statement (see attached).
-The completed report must be submitted for approval by the 15th of October 2024.
+The completed report must be submitted for approval by the 29 August 2025.

+Important:

-Important: If you are proposing to change Conservation Professional after you have been approved, this must be agreed in writing in advance with the Department - otherwise the grant offer is considered void and will be considered withdrawn.
+- No works to be undertaken following submission of application and until after the report is completed and the report content has been approved by the NBHS. - If you are proposing to change Conservation Professional after you have been approved, this must be agreed in writing in advance with the NBHS- otherwise the grant offer is considered void and will be considered withdrawn.